qtile/qtile/docs/manual/install/funtoo.rst

 - widget-mpd
 - widget-mpris
 - widget-wlan

-The dbus useflag is enabled by default.
-Disable it only if you know what it is and know you don't use/need it.

 All widget-* useflags are disabled by default because these widgets require additional dependencies while not everyone will use them.
 Enable only widgets